Soreine/blog/_posts/2016-04-17-defeating-the-fear.md

 : This general skill, in turn, improves analytical skills, English skill (French is my mother tongue), and oral communication.

 Digging subjects deeper
-: Because writing requires to research your subject thoroughly, you end up more knowledgable about it.
+: Because writing requires to research your subject thoroughly, you end up more knowledgeable about it.

 Getting motivation
 : Communicating about what you do is an incentive to continue.
 And writing about something you accomplished is always rewarding.

 Getting in a habit
 : Doing things, like writing a blog, makes it easier to involve in other activities.
 It's basic maths.
-Doing one more thing when you are already doing N feels easier than doing one more thing when you are doing none.
+Doing `N+1` things when you now how to do `N` feels easier the greater the `N`.

 Keeping records
 : Be it techniques, tips, links to valuable resources, stories, or my own progress, my blog will always remember them, and so do I.